megardn/PennLINC.github.io/docs/LabHome/COVID-19.md

 Resumption of Research Training at Penn-EHRS:  ```Course UP.83015.ITEM.ResumeResearch```

-When these are done and emailed to Stace update the [summary spreadsheet](https://docs.google.com/spreadsheets/d/1urO9Ds-GFc9pHnsircfhkd4RW4TP16opleP_ARyo3gU/edit#gid=0).
+When these are done and emailed to BOTH Stace and John Hyon update the [summary spreadsheet](https://docs.google.com/spreadsheets/d/1urO9Ds-GFc9pHnsircfhkd4RW4TP16opleP_ARyo3gU/edit#gid=0).

 ### 4. Penn Open Pass